MicrosoftDocs/power-automate-docs/articles/triggers-troubleshoot.md

 #### Check permissions

-Verify you have access to folders, sites, or mailboxes that are used in the trigger.
+Verify you that you have access to the folders, sites, or mailboxes that are used in the trigger.
 For example, to be able to send email from a shared inbox via Power Automate, you need permissions to send an email via the shared inbox.
 Test sending an email from that shared mailbox in Outlook.

 #### Verify if admin mode is turned on